joates/n3d-gamecore/README.md

 the codebase is considered **ALPHA quality** only, should be OK to use but is 'unstable' because the API will probably change without notice.
 If you pull updates from 'dev' branch and it breaks your code, its on you, *that* is your warning. _Use at own risk_.

-You will need to install the *Three.js* library wherever you are hosting the server because it is not bundled with this component.
-See the [website](http://threejs.org) for more info.
+You also need to install the *Three.js* library wherever you are hosting the server because it is not bundled with this component.

 ####3D WebGL Multi-Player Game Engine (Node.js / Three.js / HTML5)